a-leks-icon/AIRAL/corflow_scripts/tutorials/00_getting_started/README.md

 pip     24.0
 ```

 Make sure to always activate your virtual environment, when working with the installed Corflow module.
-Otherwise, the Python interpreter will not find it (since it is not globally installed) and return and error.
+Otherwise, the Python interpreter will not find it (since it is not globally installed) and return an error.

 ## General Functions